asimabbas31/seh/README.md

 #Now Lets Move to the Ansible AWS Provision ** This tutorial explains how to manually provision an AWS EC2 virtual machine using Ansible.

-Note: For this installation i have picked the major code from https://github.com/devops-recipes.
+Note: For this AWS nodes configuration through ansible i have picked the major code from https://github.com/devops-recipes/prov_aws_ec2_ansible

 The best way to get started is to install Ansible and run playbooks manually on your local machine to provision a VM.